cseanburns/presentations/ict310/spatial-analysis.md

 ## Spatial Analysis Research Topic: Example Hypotheses

+**Note:** The following list of hypotheses was generated via an exchange with ChatGPT.

 1. **Environmental Monitoring and Management**:
    - Hypothesis: Deforestation in the Amazon rainforest is correlated with increased local temperature anomalies.